jye48/url-shortener/README.md

   scalability of the application due to the auto increment locks required to ensure unique primary key generation.
 - Auto increment may not reliably produce unique keys in a sharded database.
-- Auto incremented keys makes primary key enumeration very easy, which may be a security risk.
+- Auto incremented keys make primary key enumeration very easy, which may be a security risk.
 - Some alternatives to generating primary keys via auto increment include using UUIDs as the primary key, or to generate keys using the [Snowflake algorithm](https://en.wikipedia.org/wiki/Snowflake_ID).